Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-3/lecture-materials/react-movie-search.md

   );
 };

-// We must export the Component to use it in other files export default Form;
+// we must export the Component to use it in other files export default Form;
 ```